KaWengNg/TaskManagement_Backend/README.md

 dotnet run

 ## How to run the application locally
-##### The application can be run locally using the visual studio code (front-end) and visual studio IDE (back-end) with necessary libraries being installed.
+##### The application can be run locally using the Visual Studio IDE with necessary libraries being installed.
+##### Also change the appsettings values where necessary in appsettings.json

 ## How to run tests (if implemented)
 ##### I created the xunit test project that can be run seperated by referencing to the main project.